Markmwaura/Hotel-Spa/README.md

-# Hotel Spa
+## Hotel Spa

 A simple website showcasing hotel facilities and spa services.
 ![Home page](hotelspa.png)

-Link to website will be
+Link to website will can be found here https://hotelspa-aa8bb.firebaseapp.com/
-here ... soon.